tschmidt95/Florida_Property_Scraper/README.md

 A daily scheduled job runs at 02:00 UTC and checks `ghcr.io/tschmidt95/florida-scraper:latest` by default (it can be dispatched manually with a specific `tag`).
 This provides ongoing verification that published images remain importable.

+If the scheduled monitor fails repeatedly (default threshold: 3 consecutive failures), an automatic GitHub Issue will be created (label `monitor-failure`) to notify maintainers and centralize triage.

 ---